-- 1. Students are on academic probation when their cumulative grade point average is below 2.00 (C). - 2.
-Students are on academic probation for the duration of the regular semester following one in which they failed to attain a 2.00 (C) grade point average. - 3.
+Students are on academic probation when their cumulative grade point average is below 2.00 (C).
+Students are on academic probation for the duration of the regular semester following one in which they failed to attain a 2.00 (C) grade point average.
 Students are on academic probation when they receive a D+ or lower in any one journalism course.

-Students on academic probation must comply with such restrictions as the Office of the Dean of Students or the dean of the School of Journalism deems necessary.
+Students on academic probation must comply with such restrictions as the Office of the Dean of Students or the chair of IU Journalism deems necessary.